dmuth/cheetah-bot/README.md

 ## Future Features to add

-- [ ] Private messages to bot should return a URL for the GitHub
 - [ ] Ability for group admins to configure limits on bot
 - [ ] Ability for bot to join any group